nakajima/rack-flash/README.md

     class MyApp < Sinatra::Base
       use Rack::Flash

-      get '/' do
+      post '/set-flash' do
-        flash[:greeting] || "No greeting..."
+        # Set a flash entry
+        flash[:notice] = "Thanks for signing up!"

+        # Get a flash entry
+        flash[:notice] # => "Thanks for signing up!"

+        # Set a flash entry for only the current request
+        flash.now[:notice] = "Thanks for signing up!"
       end

-      get '/greeting' do
-        flash[:greeting] = params[:q]
-        redirect '/'
     end

-      run!
-    end

-If you've got any ideas on how to simplify access to the flash hash for non-Sinatra apps, let me know.
+If you've got any ideas on how to simplify access to the flash hash for vanilla Rack apps, let me know.
 It still feels a bit off to me.

+## Sweeping stale entries

+By default Rack::Flash has slightly different behavior than Rails in that it doesn't delete entries until they are used.
+If you want entries to be cleared even if they are not ever accessed, you can use the `:sweep` option:

+    use Rack::Flash, :sweep => true

+This will sweep stale flash entries, whether your not you actually use them.